Restaurant Brighton's guide to

 Brighton is a city defined by its dual personality: the historic, winding charm of its heritage and the bold, independent spirit of its future.
 While we are famously a city of foodies, the shops in Brighton are one of the single biggest reasons millions of people flock to our coast every year.

-At Restaurants Brighton, we are unashamedly passionate about our city.
-We believe a great day out is 50% what you buy and 50% what you eat.
 We champion the independent businesses that make our streets thrive.
 Brighton is more than just a retail destination; it is a unique, sensory experience unlike anywhere else in the UK.
-From the narrow twittens of the old town to the grand architecture of our Royal Palaces, shopping here is a full-day adventure.
+From the narrow twittens of the historic Lanes to the grand architecture of our Royal Palace, shopping here is a full-day adventure.

 RECOMMENDED: